Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 6) Any Nova Corporation Personnel in violation of Article 2, Section 3, Sub-Section 3.1 may be terminated.

-7)The Engineering Department has been granted the ability to regulate all Regular Trucks.
+7) The Engineering Department has been granted the ability to regulate all Regular Trucks.

+8) All Nova Corporation personnel that have been designated the Class - E sentence are only eligible to be on the Test Subject team.